-Informed by these motivating questions, I propose four innovations in PRD’s theoretical framework in relation to the main conceptual model in political science scholarship on the “Chain of Responsiveness,” as articulated by G. Bingham Powell (2004: 92).
-Powell’s model, which has guided scholarship on political participation and representation, focuses on the act of voting to draw links between four stages of democratic responsiveness: (Stage 1) Citizen preferences, (Stage 2) Citizens’ voting behavior, (Stage 3) Selecting policymakers, and (Stage 4) Public policies and outcomes.
-In this section I summarize a series of fundamental theoretical, methodological, and empirical innovations that the PRD project introduces in relation to Powell’s classic model in order to fully investigate contemporary challenges and opportunities in democratic governance.
+Informed by these motivating questions, I propose four innovations in PRD’s theoretical framework in relation to the central conceptual model in political science scholarship on the “Chain of Responsiveness,” as articulated by G. Bingham Powell (2004: 92).
+Powell’s model, which has guided scholarship on political participation and representation, focuses on the act of voting to draw links between four stages of democratic responsiveness: (Stage 1) citizen preferences, (Stage 2) citizens’ voting behavior, (Stage 3) selecting policymakers, and (Stage 4) public policies and outcomes.
+In this section, I summarize a series of fundamental theoretical, methodological, and empirical innovations that the PRD project introduces in relation to Powell’s classic model to fully investigate contemporary challenges and opportunities in democratic governance.

-The first innovation I propose is that to fully investigate the chain of responsiveness in contemporary democracies, we must go beyond the conventional focus on the act of voting and take individuals’ broader participation repertoires into account.
-Second, to comprehensively assess democratic responsiveness, I argue for the importance of integrating the standard focus in the literature on objective measures of public policies and representational outcomes with a simultaneous focus on measures of subjective responsiveness.
+The first innovation I propose is that to fully investigate the chain of responsiveness in contemporary democracies, it is necessary to go beyond the conventional focus on voting and consider, instead, individuals’ broader participation repertoires.
+Second, to comprehensively assess democratic responsiveness, I argue for the importance of incorporating measures of subjective responsiveness with the standard focus in the literature on objective measures of public policies and representational outcomes.
 The third innovation, informed by research on the increasing centrality of online and digital behavior in social and political processes, is the integration of online measures of political behavior and communication in a theoretical framework that is grounded in mainstream political science literature.
-Finally, with attention to the increasingly salient topic of unequal representation, I propose a fourth innovation of identifying causal mechanisms that may broaden individuals’ participation repertoires, particularly among traditionally lower status groups.
-Thus, informed by the project’s analysis of the linkages between political participation and representational outcomes in historical observational data, PRD’s focus on causal mechanisms for broadening participation repertoires for lower status groups aims to identify pathways to level the participatory playing field, with attention to the potential of yielding more equal patterns of participation and representation in the future.
-These important innovations to the standard theoretical framework in the literature for studying participation and representation broaden the theoretical and analytical field of vision in the contemporary study of representation from the primary participatory focus on the act of voting to also encompass individuals’ broad participation repertoires; and from the traditional representational focus on objective measures to also investigate subjective measures of representation.
+Finally, with attention to the increasingly salient topic of unequal representation, I propose a fourth innovation that identifies the causal mechanisms that may expand individuals’ participation repertoires, particularly among traditionally lower-status groups.
+Thus, informed by the project’s analysis of the linkages between political participation and representational outcomes in historical observational data, PRD’s focus on causal mechanisms for broadening the participation repertoires of lower-status groups aims to identify pathways to level the participatory playing field, with particular attention on the potential of yielding more equal patterns of participation and representation in the future.
+These important innovations in the standard conceptual framework of participation and representation expand the theoretical and analytical field of vision in the contemporary study of representation in two ways: first, from the primary focus on participation through the act of voting to also encompass citizens’ broad participation repertoires; and second, from the traditional representational focus on objective measures to also investigate subjective measures of representation.

-Based on this expansion to the standard conceptual model of the chain of responsiveness, I argue for the importance of synthesizing two theory-based expectations in the literature that have not yet been brought into dialog with each other in research on non-electoral participation and democratic representation.
-First, the “communication hypothesis,” prominent in research conducted by scholars in the United States, views participation beyond the electoral arena as a potentially effective channel of political communication that may enhance the representation of those who are politically active in multiple ways (e.g., Griffin & Newman 2005; Schlozman et al. 2018).
-Second, a contrasting “grievance hypothesis” has been prominent in studies of non-electoral participation by European scholars, based on the observation that recent increases in non-electoral participation may be primarily due to the expression of political frustration and anti-system attitudes that does not translate into enhanced representational outcomes for the politically active (e.g., Bremer et al. 2020; Klandermans 2014).
-The innovations I propose in PRD’s theoretical framework create an opportunity to synthesize the theory-based expectations from these two unconnected literatures, and thus to clarify the implications of increased non-electoral participation in contemporary representational processes.
+Based on this expansion of the standard conceptual model of the chain of responsiveness, I argue for the importance of synthesizing two theory-based expectations in the literature that have not yet been brought into dialogue with each other in research on nonelectoral participation and democratic representation.
+First, the communication hypothesis, prominent in scholarly research in the United States, views participation beyond the electoral arena as a potentially effective channel of political communication that may enhance the representation of those who are politically active in multiple ways (e.g., Griffin & Newman 2005; Schlozman et al. 2018).
+Second, a contrasting grievance hypothesis, which has dominated studies of nonelectoral participation by European scholars, is based on the observation that the recent increase in nonelectoral participation may be primarily due to political frustration and anti-system attitudes that do not translate into enhanced representational outcomes for the politically active (e.g., Bremer et al. 2020; Klandermans 2014).
+The innovations I propose in PRD’s theoretical framework create an opportunity to synthesize the theory-based expectations from these two unconnected literatures and, thus, to clarify the implications of increased nonelectoral participation in contemporary representational processes.